tahamajs/Artificial_Intelligence_Projects/README.md

 - **REF/** - **Reference Material:** Contains reference documents, papers, or any other resources used throughout the course.
 - **Slides/** - **Course Slides:** Lecture slides provided by the instructor.

-## How to Use

-Each folder is named after a coursework assignment (CA) and contains the files and resources needed to complete that assignment.
-Navigate to the respective folder for more details.

-### Example:

-To view the contents of the third coursework assignment:

-1. Navigate to the `CA3` directory.
-2. Review the `README.md` file within (if available) or open the files directly to understand the structure and requirements.

-## License

-This repository is intended for educational purposes only.
-Please do not distribute or use any of the content herein without proper attribution.

 ## Acknowledgements

 - **Instructor:** Dr Fadayee and Dr yaghoobzadeh